 Microsoft developed a tool called InnerEye, which is able to identify possible anomalies, such as tumors, in X-ray images.
 After radiologists upload a 3D scan into InnerEye, the software recognizes potential tumors and colors suspicious areas for the radiologist to inspect closely.

 Nuclear imaging is used to visualize tissue and organ structure as well as functions.
 During nuclear imaging, a very small amount of radioactive substance (radionuclide) is emitted.
 Radionuclide is absorbed by body tissue.
 By observing the behavior of the radionuclide in the body, the radiologist can assess various conditions such as tumors and infections.
 With nuclear imaging, tumors can be detected at early stages.

-With its broad coverage, medical image analysis achieved with computer vision allows doctors to detect malign changes in patient bodies, track the development of tumors, evaluate hardening of the arteries, as well as measure organs and blood flows with more precision compared to human specialists.
+With its broad coverage, medical image analysis, a popular field for automation in healthcare, achieved with computer vision allows doctors to detect malign changes in patient bodies, track the development of tumors, evaluate hardening of the arteries, as well as measure organs and blood flows with more precision compared to human specialists.

 Google, IBM, clinical researchers at universities, and more than 100 startups invest their time and effort into leveraging computer vision for diagnosing cancer with digital imaging only, without invasive biopsies.
 These virtual biopsies supersede invasive procedures in accuracy, cost-effectiveness, patient comfort, and time-to-result.

 Because medical image analysis algorithms are very sensitive to the presence of cancer signs, machines can help health specialists detect the disease at the earliest stages to increase survival rates and offer patients best chances for smooth recovery.